orca-so/whirlpools/ts-sdk/client/README.md

 ## Overview
 This package provides developers with low-level functionalities for interacting with the Whirlpool Program on Solana.
 It serves as a foundational tool that allows developers to manage and integrate detailed operations into their Typescript projects, particularly those related to Orca's Whirlpool Program.
 While a high-level SDK is available for easier integration, [@orca-so/whirlpools](https://www.npmjs.com/package/@orca-so/whirlpools), this package offers more granular control for advanced use cases.

-> **Note:** This SDK uses Solana Web3.js SDK v2, which is currently in Release Candidate (RC) status.
+> **Note:** This SDK uses Solana Web3.js SDK v2.
 It is not compatible with the widely used v1.x.x version.

 ## Key Features
 - **Codama Client**: The package includes a set of generated client code based on the Whirlpool Program IDL.
 This ensures all the necessary program information is easily accessible in a structured format and handles all decoding and encoding of instructions and account data, making it much easier to interact with the program.